Skip to main content Go to KYOCERA HOME Global THE NEW VALUE FRONTIER

 1983-1986

-Contribution to community electrification In 1983, Kyocera donates a photovoltaic system to Kankoi Village in Pakistan, and in 1985 a rural community electrification system to Gansu Province in China.
-Another gift included a 6-kW solar-powered pump for an irrigation station in Thailand.
-These examples of solar power generation's potential to improve life in rural areas have greatly increased our confidence.
+Contribution to community electrification In 1983, Kyocera donates a solar power generating system to Kankoi Village in Pakistan, and in 1985 donates another system for rural electrification in Gansu Province, China.
+A subsequent donation includes a 6-kW solar-powered pump for an irrigation station in Thailand.
+These examples, which illustrate the potential of solar power to improve life in rural areas, greatly increase Kyocera’s confidence in the benefits of solar energy.

-1984 Development and marketing of a new type of forced-circulator solar water heating system "Solar Power Station" that drives circulation pumps with a built-in solar module (first in the world).
+1984 Development and marketing of the world’s first forced-circulation solar water heating system, "Solar Power Station," which drives circulation pumps with a built-in solar module.

 Back Next